 - Research your search engine optimization (SEO) to drive more traffic to your online or brick and mortar store.
 Write a blog and update your site often.

 - Consider any paid advertising on Facebook, Instagram, Google, etc. that you’d want to budget for and set up campaigns.

 - Register your business with Google so that it shows up in location-based searches and makes your hours of operations readily apparent.
 Do the same with major review sites, such as Yelp.

 Sign up for a free demo and access to KORONA’s vape shop POS software.
 See for yourself how KORONA is built with features designed just for smoke shops.
 From inventory management to incredibly fast transaction speeds, we’re here to make your vape shop business better.
-Click below to learn more!
+Take a look at the list below for more guides on starting small businesses and click the button to learn more!

 Tell us a little bit about your business and explore all features that KORONA POS has to offer.
 And there’s no commitment or credit card required.